Thank you for sending your enquiry! One of our team members will contact you shortly.

 Salt Command Line Basics

-- Anatomy of a salt command
+- Anatomy of a Salt command

-- The jq tool
+- Using the jq tool

 Targeting Minions